ft-interactive/g-yAxisLinear/README.md

 # yaxisLinear

 Pre styled and positioned linear y-axis for use with the FT's g-chartframe as part of the Visual Vocabulary.
-As the name suggests it appends a linear y-axis to the .plot obejct in the g-chartframe hopefully eliminating the need to keep creating another standard y-axis.
+As the name suggests it creates a linear y-axis that can be appended to the .plot obejct in the g-chartframe hopefully eliminating the need to keep code another standard y-axis.

 Will also work with other builds where the axis is called into a 'g' element appended to a pre-defined svg.